David Foxton

-Sir David Andrew Foxton (born 14 October 1965) is a British High Court judge.
+Sir David Andrew Foxton styled The Rt.
+Hon.
+Lord Justice Foxton, (born 14 October 1965) is a British Lord Justice of Appeal.

 Education

 Foxton was educated at Glasgow Academy.
 He took a first-class BA in jurisprudence and BCL from Magdalen College, Oxford, in 1986 and 1987 respectively.
 He was an Eldon Scholar in 1989 and completed a PhD at King's College London in 2001.

 Career

 He was called to the bar at Gray's Inn in 1989.
 He established a practice in commercial law, based at Essex Court Chambers from 1989 to 2020.
 He took silk in 2006.
 In addition to practice, he wrote several books.
 He was editor, with Sir Bernard Eder, of Scrutton on Charterparties and Bills of Lading from 2008 to 2015.
 He wrote Revolutionary Lawyers: Sinn Fein and Crown Courts in Britain and Ireland 1916–1923 in 2008 and The Life of T. E. Scrutton, concerning the former Lord Justice of Appeal Thomas Edward Scrutton, in 2013.

 He has been a visiting professor of law at the University of Nottingham since 2007.
 He was appointed Freeman of the City of London in 2007.

 He was head of chambers at Essex Court Chambers from 2017 to 2020.